 Welcome Message from the President/CEO of Bowlero Lanes, Chad Franks

 Bowlero Lanes is a family owned and operated company incorporated in the state of New Mexico.
 It has been in business and a part of this community for over 50 years.
 I have been a part of the bowling industry for decades and I have been employed at Bowlero here in some capacity since 1975.
 When I purchased this business in 1999, I wanted to make Bowlero Lanes one of the top bowling facilities in New Mexico.
 I am proud of the progress we have made towards that goal and I plan to further improve the facility in the near future.
-With this goal of having an industry leading business, I would like to welcome you to Bowlero Lanes and thank you in advance for your hard work and dedication.
-Remember that the Company has an open door policy to help you get acquainted and familiar with our business and to help resolve any concerns that may have arisen throughout your employment.
-Again, welcome aboard!
+With this goal of having an industry leading business, I would like to welcome you to Bowlero Lanes and thank you in advance for your patronage.
+Remember that the Company has an open door policy to help you get acquainted and familiar with our business and to help resolve any concerns.
+Please feel free to contact me, and i will address them directly.
+Again thank you for your patronage and continued support.